 Highlights of the road trip

 - Hike the Top of the World hiking trail at Falcon Lake for some of the best views of the entire park.
 It’s one of the best hikes in the province in autumn due to the beauty of the changing leaves all around you.
+(And leef-peeping is one the best activities to do during fall in Manitoba!)

 - Spend some time at West Hawk Lake for its fun restaurant options, a fantastic beach, and excellent hiking trails, including Hunt Lake Trail.